 - Occupational Therapy

 An occupational therapy program can help your child or loved one manage life with an autism spectrum disorder.
-To learn more about our occupational therapy program or if you’re interested in exploring what else Camp Worth offers, contact us at 855.915.2545.
+To learn more about our occupational therapy program or if you’re interested in exploring what else Camp Worth offers, reach out to us at 855.915.2545 or contact us online.